abqamar/uae_dirham_symbol/README.md

 ## Usage

-Use Bcrypt to hash and check password.
+Use UaeDirhamSymbolTextView to display amount/prices with Dirham symbol.

 ```dart
 class DirhamSymbolExample extends StatelessWidget {